OneBusAway/onebusaway-alexa/README.md

 This project isn't released publicly yet.
 We plan to make the first release in early 2016.

-To both configure and use, just start with `open onebusaway`.
+To both configure and use, just start with "open onebusaway".

-Refer to `interaction model/utterances.txt` for the full list of spoken phrases we support.
+Refer to [`interaction model/utterances.txt`](interaction%20model/utterances.txt) for the full list of spoken phrases we support.

 Our [user interface flow diagram](USER_INTERFACE_FLOW.md) also defined how you can interact with the skill.